dawsers/hyprscroller/README.md

 ### `jump_labels_color`

-Color of the numbers for the `jump` labels.
+Color of the text for the `jump` labels.
 The default is `0x80159e30`, which is a tone of green.

 ### `jump_labels_scale`